2017 Annual Report

 Message From The Board Chair and The President & CEO

-We are pleased to present you with the 2015-2016 Annual Report on the activities of Ruth & Norman Rales Jewish Family Services (JFS).
-Our fiscal year runs from September 1, 2015 through August 31, 2017.
+We are pleased to present you with the 2016-2017 Annual Report on the activities of Ruth & Norman Rales Jewish Family Services (JFS).
+Our fiscal year runs from September 1, 2016 through August 31, 2017.
 During this fiscal year JFS received our largest single one-time gift in the agency’s history from the Estate of Bernard Sherman.
 This $2.3M gift will support our many programs and services which serve people of all ages and beliefs.
 In addition, our annual fundraising and legacy giving efforts continue to grow with several new and increased gifts.